-Participants in Step 2 of the study that prematurely stop receiving injections due to any reason other than HIV infection will be asked to transition to Step 3 of the study.
-Once that participant has completed the required 48 weeks on Step 3, they will then be transitioned to local prevention services and asked to continue to attend annual visits until all participants complete Step 2 of the study, if it is still ongoing at the time of their individual completion of the 48 weeks of open label TDF/FTC provision.
+Participants in Step 2 of the study that prematurely stop receiving injections due to any reason other than HIV infection will be asked to transition to Step 3 of the study and receive 48 weeks of open label TDF/FTC, (or may be transitioned to Step 3 off study product for safety reasons due to an AE or condition where open label TDF/FTC is contraindicated), followed by annual follow-up until three years from the date of Enrollment (see note below).
+The timepoint during Step 2 that a participant transitions to Step 3 will determine whether they will be asked to attend annual visits following the completion of Step 3.
+If the completion of open label TDF/FTC for Step 3 post-dates three years from the date of Enrollment, no further annual follow-up is required.
+Once a participant has completed three years of follow-up, they will then be transitioned to local prevention services.
 These participants will remain blinded to their original randomized assignment until all participants complete Step 2 of the study.
-Participants in Step 2 of the study with confirmed HIV infection will be followed according to Appendix II: Schedule for Additional Procedures for Enrolled Participants who have a Reactive or Positive HIV Test Result (including HIV confirmatory visit).
+Participants in Step 2 of the study with confirmed HIV infection will be followed according to Appendix II.